,

 In 2018, the government introduced minimum bedroom sizes for HMO properties that need a licence.

-Read our in-depth [guide(/knowledge/landlord-regulation/guide-to-hmo-minimum-bedroom-sizes/) to find out about minimum room sizes], overcrowding in HMOs, and how you can comply with the rules.
+Read our in-depth guide to what minimum room sizes are in HMOs, overcrowding in HMOs, and how you can comply with the rules.

 Do I need an HMO licence?